metaplex-foundation/developer-hub/src/pages/candy-machine/guards/freeze-token-payment.md

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
 See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#freezetokenpayment) for more details.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Set up a Candy Machine using the Freeze Token Payment Guard" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}